 Through you, I have had my first contact with someone who is open about their mental illness.
 At first I was unsure about it, but now I am very grateful for it and admire your openness!”

 It's hard to believe, but that's not to flatter myself either.
 At the time, I was rather shocked that someone I was working with had these reservations.
 But I can understand it.
-We live in an age in which there's a constant stream of killing sprees and assassinations on TV every day, and if it wasn't the extremists, it was the psychos.
+We live in an age in which there's a constant stream of killing sprees and assassinations on TV all day, every day, and if it wasn't the extremists, it was the psychos.
 What is what is usually decided by skin color and religion.
 A lot has changed in recent years and you may know one or two people who are also depressed, if you are not affected yourself.
 But suicide is still such a taboo that very few people who have tried it will tell you in the morning at the coffee machine.

 Incidentally, this is undoubtedly another aspect - no matter how open-minded we may be as a society, our working world is designed for functioning, not for mental illnesses that have no expiry date.
 By standing here and coming out, I can permanently ruin my career options.
 It doesn't bother me that much, I'm a humanities scholar.
-By studying philosophy, I've obviously decided against capitalist career lust - but many other people affected don't have this luxury.
-They are afraid for their existence, for the few everyday structures they still have.
+By studying philosophy, I've obviously decided against capitalist career lust - but many other people don't have this luxury.
+They fear for their existence, for the few everyday structures they still have.

 Some of you may be here tonight because you want to find out how you can help.
 I have three tips for you.
 Number one, show solidarity with your work colleagues.
 Put others in their place when they make fun of Agneta from accounting, who is on sick leave again.
 Get involved in your trade union for humane labor laws that allow people to recover without having to hide.

 Secondly, look at where you put your cross when you vote.
 I haven't mentioned this before, but the fact that I am bisexual was a major factor in my first suicide attempt.
-In hindsight, this seems slightly ridiculous, because today I am as at peace with few of my characteristics as I am with this.
+In hindsight, this seems slightly ridiculous, because today I am at peace with few of my characteristics as I am with this.
 But as a teenager in the late 2000s, experiencing the hell that those who were even suspected of homosexuality went through on a daily basis at school - back then I really thought that my sexuality would always be the first and worst thing anyone would see about me.
 Nobody wants a future like that, which is why it was easy to convince myself that I didn't have one.
 And that's how it is for an incredible number of people who seek treatment; they don't necessarily have a lack of dopamine, but an excess of discrimination, to which they understandably react with depression.
 And that means for you at the ballot box

 Thirdly - sometimes only cold, hard cash really helps.